B.C. woman says bus driver threatened to refuse service unless she put on a jacket

 “Our organization works hard to provide a respectful, safe and inclusive environment for everyone on our buses, and we apologize to the customer for any harm this incident may have caused,” it wrote in an emailed statement.

-Jen Marbank, a Simon Fraser University professor of gender, sexuality and women’s studies, said girls and women can face judgement from covering too much, such as a wearing burqa, to wearing too little.
+Jen Marchbank, a Simon Fraser University professor of gender, sexuality and women’s studies, said girls and women can face judgement from covering too much, such as a wearing burqa, to wearing too little.

 “My initial thought was just another example of women's attire being policed,” she told CTV News.
 “If someone's using their personal opinion on something to decline the public service, well, that in itself would be something that should be investigated.”